 Prior to making use of a reference to an object, verification needs to be made to ensure that the reference is not null.
 This can be accomplished through an explicit runtime check or other means of ensuring a reference is not null.
 Though a null dereference is mitigated in Java by compile-time or run-time checks that ensure that no null-value can be dereferenced, it is better to not rely exclusively on catching the exceptions.
-Of course, the NullPointerException implicitly raised upon such dereferencing needs to be handled or else the vulnerability of a failing system or components prevails.
-In addition, Java also performs garbage collection, which limits the time that any reference that does not point to a valid object will be garbage collected.
-An alternative means introduced in Java 8 called Optional can be used to encapsulate the potential null values safely to avoid generating a null pointer exception.
+The exception NullPointerException is implicitly raised upon such dereferencing and needs to be handled or else the vulnerability of a failing system or components prevails.

+An alternative mechanism available since Java 8 called Optional can be used to encapsulate the potential null values safely to avoid generating a null pointer exception.
+This class lets one deal with null values without raising an exception.

 6.13.2 Guidance to language users